A twist on the popular Lebanese dish, Quinoa Tabbouleh Salad is filled with fresh flavors, naturally gluten-free and great for making in advance.

 Believe me, I know how hard it can be to entertain when you have a busy job and endless family obligations.
 However, I firmly believe in the value of unplugging and getting together with loved ones in person.

 After all, life is too short to wait for that perfect opportunity to entertain.
 And frankly, Michigan summers are too magical to spend indoors checking your Snaps all day.
 To help give you the nudge, I’ve partnered with La Terra Fina to share 5 tried and true tips for effortless summer entertaining:

-Smart Short Cuts: I first fell in love with La Terra Fina quiches when I was racing out the door to head to my cousin’s cottage on Lake Michigan.
+I first fell in love with La Terra Fina quiches when I was racing out the door to head to my cousin’s cottage on Lake Michigan.
 The weather was beautiful and we knew no one would want to spend all day in the kitchen.
 I grabbed the Spinach & Artichoke Florentine Quiche on my way out the door and popped it in the oven to warm when I arrived.
 It was ready right as guests were arriving and I didn’t have to mess up the kitchen in the process.
-Spoiler Alert: It tastes like a warm Greek spinach and feta pie, has 10+ grams of protein per serving and is made with all natural ingredients.
+Spoiler Alert: It tastes like warm Greek spinach and feta pie, has 10+ grams of protein per serving and is made with all-natural ingredients.

 What are your best tips for effortless summer entertaining?
 I would love to hear your ideas!

 - ½ cup leftover cooked quinoa (I used red quinoa but any variety works)

 - ½ cup halved cherry tomatoes (or seeded diced roma tomatoes)